-When a table is selected, the Table toolbar (Figure 84 on page 107) automatically opens.
+When a table is selected, the Table toolbar (Figure 87 on page 107) automatically opens.
 If the Table toolbar does not open when a table is selected, go to View > Toolbars > Table on the Menu bar.
-The Table toolbar contains the majority of the tools required to format a table.
+The Table toolbar provides essential formatting tools for tables.